 The Best Zucchini Bread with Sourdough Discard

-- 5 Tablespoons Greek Yogurt (sour cream can be substituted in a pinch)
+- 1/3 cup Greek Yogurt 88 grams (sour cream can be substituted in a pinch)

-- Preheat oven to 425 degrees Fahrenheit and line an 8.5 by 4.5 loaf pan (you can also use a 9 by 5 loaf pan) with parchment paper.
+- Preheat oven to 425 degrees Fahrenheit and line an 8.5 by 4.5 loaf pan (you can also use a 9 by 5 loaf pan and reduce the baking time a bit) with parchment paper.

 - Wash 1 lb of zucchini and chop off the ends.
 Use a box grater (affiliate link) to shred the zucchini.
 Grab a sheet or two of paper towel.
 Add the shredded zucchini to the middle of the paper towel and wrap the zucchini up to form a ball.
 Squeeze the paper-towel ball of zucchini over the sink 2-3 times to wring most of the water out of the zucchini.
 Continue this process until you have 1 ½ cups of shredded zucchini.

 - To a bowl, add the flour, sugar, baking powder, baking soda, salt, cinnamon and allspice.
 Stir together with a fork until fluffy and combined.
 Add the zucchini and stir until the zucchini is spread throughout the dry mixture and thoroughly combined.

 - In a liquid measuring cup, measure out ½ cup of sourdough starter.
 Add the eggs, vegetable oil and greek yogurt.
 Stir well to combine.

 - Add the liquids to the dry ingredients.
 Mix together with a fork or spoon until just combined (over-mixing will result in tough zucchini bread and nobody wants that).